heisfer/nixdot/README.md

 > [!WARNING]
 > Removing Home-manager and moving to nixos/hjem based system.
-Below README is out of date.
+Below README is out-of-date.

 # My NixOS Configuration
 This flakes configuration is built with `flake-parts`.
 Currently it's only supporting single hosts.